horga83/shellChatGPT/README.md

 The defaults chat format is `Q & A`.
 A name such as \`NAME:' may be introduced as interlocutor.
-Setting only \`:' works as an instruction prompt or to complete the previous answer prompt.
+Setting only \`:' works as an instruction prompt, send an empty prompt or complete the previous answer prompt.

 While in chat mode, type in one of the following commands, and a value in the new prompt (e.g. \`!temp0.7', \`!mod1'):